sarisabban/VaxDesign/README.md

 3. Grafts the motif onto a specified scaffold.

-4. Performs the Fold From Loop protocol to optimise the grafted structure (NOT IMPLEMENTED YET).
+4. Performs the FunFolDes protocol to optimise the grafted structure (NOT IMPLEMENTED YET).

 5. RosettaDesign the structure around the motif to find the sequence that would fold the proteins to its designed structure.

 6. Generate fragments for Rosetta AbinitioRelax folding simulation and analyses their quality.

-Output files are as follows:
+Output files are as follows for each generated structure:

 |    | File Name               | Description                                                                                  |
 |----|-------------------------|----------------------------------------------------------------------------------------------|